Aqualung (musician): Aqualung

 Hales and his touring band spent the next two years performing throughout North America, participating in the Hotel Cafe Tour, which also featured Cary Brothers, Meiko, Greg Laswell, Tom McRae, Joe Purdy, and Jim Bianco.
 While on the road, Hales would routinely switch up the Aqualung show with different musicians, settings, and approaches.
 The diverse elements he explored during these tours (including the use of an echo device called the Memory Man) subsequently drove the creative process behind what would become Aqualung's next album, Memory Man.
 It was released in March 2007, and the liner notes credit Hales with playing the following instruments: piano, Fender Rhodes, glockenspiel, electric guitar, Stairwell Drums, harmonium, Moog bass and vocoder.
 Hales completed his first UK tour since his debut album was released, and concluded the run at the newly re-opened Tabernacle, Notting Hill.

 2008 brought the release of Words and Music, Hales' first album for Verve Forecast Records.
 It featured acoustic versions of two songs from his debut album Aqualung, as well as new songs written in a similar style.
 In 2010, Hales moved to Los Angeles, to begin the production of his sixth studio album titled Magnetic North.
 In reference to the album on his Facebook page, Hales said, "It's hard to describe.
 It's like 12 kids who you would never guess were in the same family until you hear them speaking."
 The album's first single "Fingertip" was released on 2 March 2010, and reviews of Magnetic North make reference to the indication of Los Angeles' influence on Hales as a writer, with songs containing words like "California", "Sundowning", and "Hummingbird", which were not used prior to his moving Stateside.
 In 2013, Hales announced on his Facebook page that he had begun work on a new Aqualung album.
-Also in 2013, Aqualung is featured on the song "Surrounded" on the album A Song Across Wires by EDM artist BT.
+Also in 2013, Aqualung was featured on the song "Surrounded" on the album A Song Across Wires by EDM artist BT.